Spousal Maintenance in Arizona

 • How long will it take the potential recipient spouse to become self-sufficient?

-• For both payor and recipient, what amount do you need each month to meet your reasonable needs?
+• For both payor and recipient, what amount is needed each month to meet your reasonable needs?

 • Are the expenditures the spouse is claiming reasonable?